Send the link below via email or IMCopy

 The Age of Sensibility anticipates the Romantic period.

-In contrast to the Augustan era, the Age of Sensibility focused upon instinct, feeling, imagination, and sometimes the sublime.
+By the end of the 18th century there is a return to emotion...
+The Age of Sensibility focused upon instinct, feeling, imagination, and sometimes the sublime.

 ROMANTIC PERIOD (1790-1830)